Student Resources and Activities

 The Veterans Services office will assist veterans and dependents using the following VA educational benefits:

-- Post 9/11 GI Bill (Chapter 33)
+Post 9/11 GI Bill (Chapter 33)

-- Montgomery GI Bill (Chapter 30)
+Montgomery GI Bill (Chapter 30)

-- Vocational Rehabilitation & Employment Program (VR&E Chapter 31)
+Vocational Rehabilitation & Employment Program (VR&E Chapter 31)

-- Dependents’ Educational Assistance (Chapter 35)
+Dependents’ Educational Assistance (Chapter 35)

 Eligibility for benefits is determined by the Department of Veterans Affairs.

 The number of units veterans and dependents must take to qualify for benefits varies according to the educational benefit used.
-Call the VA’s Western Regional Processing Center toll free at (888) 442-4551 for information about compensation and periods of eligibility.
+Call the VA’s Western Regional Processing Office toll free at (888) 442-4551 for information about compensation and periods of eligibility.

-After registering for classes, students using Chapter 33 Post 9/11 or Chapter 31 Vocational Rehabilitation & Employment educational benefits must immediately contact the Veterans Services office to request a fee deferral, or they will be dropped in accordance with the non-payment drop schedule.
+After registering for classes, students using Chapter 33 Post 9/11 or Chapter 31 Vocational Rehabilitation & Employment educational benefits must immediately contact the Veterans Services office at 714-895-8140 to request a fee deferral, or they will be dropped in accordance with the non-payment drop schedule.

-Veterans Administration Requirements for Receiving Veterans Benefits
+Requirements for Receiving VA Educational Benefits

-- Students must have a counselor-approved Student Education Plan.
+Students must have a counselor-approved Student Education Plan.
 Only classes that are applicable towards their educational goal will be certified for educational benefits.

-- Students must maintain satisfactory standards of progress.
+Students must maintain satisfactory standards of progress.
 Students who are on academic or progress disqualification may not be eligible for benefits.

 Registration Priority for Veterans